Influence of committed volunteers on helping behavior in emergency evacuations: Introduction

-Game theory is a useful tool to predict how individuals decide their strategy in response to others' strategy.
-Under game theoretic assumptions, individuals are likely to select a strategy in a way to maximize their own payoff.
-Various game theoretical models have been applied for emergency evacuation simulations, for example, prisoner's dilemma game~\cite{Bouzat_PRE2014}, snowdrift game~\cite{Shi_PRE2013}, spatial game~\cite{Heliovaara_PRE2013,Mitsopoulou_JCS2019}, and evolutionary game~\cite{Hao_PRE2011}.
-In our previous study~\cite{Kwak_ICCS2020}, we employed the volunteer's dilemma game~\cite{Diekmann_JCR1985,Diekmann_SF2016} to study the impact of volunteering cost on collective helping behavior in emergency evacuations.
-We observed different patterns of collective helping behaviors by changing volunteering cost parameter.
-Nevertheless, little is known about how the existence of volunteers can lead to behavioral changes of bystanders.
-One can imagine that, through strategic interactions, the presence of committed volunteers may influence on other evacuees to also help injured people.
-In this way one might observe a spread of helping behavior.
-On the other hand, in situations where two volunteers are needed to help an injured person, an individual volunteer might give up helping the injured person if he cannot find a potential partner.
+In our previous work~\cite{Kwak_ICCS2020}, we employed the volunteer's dilemma game~\cite{Diekmann_JCR1985,Diekmann_SF2016} to study the impact of volunteering cost on collective helping behavior in emergency evacuations.
+In Ref.~\cite{Kwak_ICCS2020}, we observed different patterns of collective helping behaviors when varying the volunteering cost parameter.
+Nevertheless, little is known about how the existence of committed volunteers can lead to the emergence of collective helping behavior in emergency evacuations.
+The committed volunteers are insensitive to the volunteering cost, so they do not change their decision to help the injured persons.
+One can imagine that, through strategic interactions, committed volunteers may influence other evacuees to also help injured people, thereby facilitating the spread of cooperation in the population.